rwidjaja/atscale-gatling-core/README.md

 ![img.png](img.png)

-In this project we have abstracted the test cases by generating queries to run.
+In this project our tests are queries run against the AtScale Engine JDBC or XMLA endpoint.
+We have abstracted the test cases by generating queries to run -- queries are extracted from the underlying Postgres database that sits behind the AtScale Engine.
 We have abstracted the scenarios by creating a standard scenario to run all queries for a given model.
 We have abstracted the protocols by providing both JDBC and HTTP (XMLA) protocols.
-We have abstracted the simulations into 4 patterns.
+We have abstracted the simulations into 4 patterns which provide OpenStepSimulations or ClosedStepSimulations for JDBC or for XMLA.
 Finally we abstracted the injection steps by providing a factory design pattern to create open or closed injection steps.
 This allows users to shape their tests without having to write custom Gatling simulations.